LONDON, MIDLAND & SCOTTISH RAILWAY

 In late 2018 the Board took the decision that any future build should be a mogul.
 And to that end preliminary work began on sourcing drawings, and developing patterns and frames.

-The mogul, hopefully, will be numbered 105, the next in the NCC series.
+The mogul may well be (but not necessarily) numbered 105, the next in the NCC series.
 These locomotives were named, so it will be interesting to see what title the locomotive will eventually carry.
 For example, some moguls were named after rivers in the NCC territory like “The Braid”, “The Bann”, etc., others after notable personages.
 That and the livery will be food for debate no doubt.

 Help Further The Project